 To minimize the impact of potential economic dilution upon conversion of the Notes, we entered into convertible note hedge transactions (the "Note Hedges") with respect to our common stock concurrent with the issuance of the Notes.
 The Note Hedges cover up to 5,214,000 shares of our common stock at a strike price per share that corresponds to the initial conversion price of the Notes, which are also subject to adjustment, and are exercisable upon conversion of the Notes.
-The Note Hedges will expire upon maturity of the Notes.
 The Note Hedges are separate transactions and are not part of the terms of the Notes.
 Holders of the Notes will not have any rights with respect to the Note Hedges.
 The shares receivable related to the Note Hedges are excluded from the calculation of diluted earnings per share as they are antidilutive.

-We paid an aggregate amount of \$110,975,000 for the Note Hedges, which is included in additional paid-in capital in the condensed consolidated balance sheets.
+We paid an aggregate amount of \$110,975,000 for the Note Hedges, which is included in additional paid-in capital in our condensed consolidated balance sheets.